 Such that flux at a given depth is the sum of all size-bin specific values.

-We used the optimize() function in R’s stats package to find the values of Cf and A that yielded closest fits of the UVP estimated flux to each particle trap.
+We used the optimize() function in R’s stats package to identify values for the Cf and A coefficients in Eqn 2. that yielded closest fits of the UVP estimated flux to each particle trap.